Immune System Disorders

 The lymphatic system is a major part of the immune system.
 It's a network of lymph nodes and vessels.
 Lymphatic vessels are thin tubes that spread, like blood vessels, all over the body.
 They carry a clear fluid called lymph.
 Lymph contains tissue fluid, waste products, and immune system cells.
 Lymph nodes are small, bean-shaped clumps of immune system cells.
 They are connected by lymphatic vessels.
 They contain white blood cells that trap viruses, bacteria, and other invaders, including cancer cells.

 White blood cells are the cells of the immune system.
-They are made in one of your lymph organs such as the spleen or thymus, and in the bone marrow.
+They are made in 1 of your lymph organs, such as the spleen or thymus, and in the bone marrow.

 What can go wrong with your immune system?